raul23/clustering-text/README.rst

 - Cluster 4: mathematics

 In general, the top terms for each cluster are well selected by the KMeans algorithm.
-Though KMeans has some difficulty with the philosophy and mathematics categories as some words are misplaced such as socratic and descartes which should be in the philosophy category and probability and statistical should be in the mathematics category.
+Though KMeans has some difficulty with the philosophy and mathematics categories as some words are misplaced such as socratic which should be in the philosophy category and probability & statistical should be in the mathematics category.

+`:information_source:` From the Wikipedia pages composing the dataset:

+ - `Mathematics https://en.wikipedia.org/wiki/Mathematics`_: Socrates, Descartes and mind are mentioned zero, twice and seven times, respectively.
+ - `Philosophy <https://en.wikipedia.org/wiki/Philosophy>`_: Only once is the word 'statistical` mentioned and probability is not mentioned at all.
+ - `Socratic questioning <https://en.wikipedia.org/wiki/Socratic_questioning>`_: no mention of mathematics at all.

 The top words for the other clusters 1 to 3 (in particular cluster 1 with the biology-related words) are well choosen by KMeans.